JonmarCorpuz/SecondBrain/Protocol - IPv6.md

 ## Payload Length (16 bits)

-The Payload Length field indicates the length of the IPv6 payload in octets, excluding the header
+The Payload Length field indicates the length of the IPv6 payload in bytes

+* Excludes the header

-## Next Header (16 bits)
+## Next Header (8 bits)

 The Next Header field specifies that type of the next header in the packet

 * Indicates the protocol or extension header following the IPv6 header
+* Has the same function as the protocol field of the IPv4 header

 ## Hop Limit (8 bits)

 The Hop Limit field specifies the maximum number of router hops that the packet can traverse before being discarded

+* Decremented by one by each router that forwards it
+* The packet gets discarded if it reaches zero
 * Similar to IPv4's TTL field

 ## Source Address (128 bits)